Clearing the Path

 Those of highest priority drain to the Gulf of Mexico, primarily in the Big Bend area of the upper Florida peninsula.
 See a video!

 Conservancy projects will:

 After a remarkable display of efficiency, speed and collaboration among partners, manatees now have unfettered access to this major spring system.
-Work was completed just before a record-breaking cold snap in December of 2010.
+Work was completed just before a record-breaking cold snap.
 Approximately 200 manatees have since been seen basking in its relative warmth, 24/7.